alexniga/IntroductionToRobotics/README.md

 # IntroductionToRobotics

-README for Introduction to Robotics Course
+Repository made for "Introduction to Robotics" course.

+  Here I added every homework and projects that I had to made.